Phonograph record: Vinyl

-Although vinyl records are strong and do not break easily, they scratch due to its soft material sometimes resulting in ruining the record.
-Vinyl readily acquires a static charge, attracting dust that is difficult to remove completely.
-Dust and scratches cause audio clicks and pops.
-In extreme cases, they can cause the needle to skip over a series of grooves, or worse yet, cause the needle to skip backwards, creating a "locked groove" that repeats over and over.
-This is the origin of the phrase "like a broken record" or "like a scratched record", which is often used to describe a person or thing that continually repeats itself.
+Although vinyl records are strong and do not break easily, vinyl is soft and scratches can ruin the record.
+It readily acquires a static charge, attracting dust that is difficult to remove completely.
+Dust and scratches cause clicks and pops on audio playback.
+In extreme cases, they can cause the needle to skip over a series of grooves, or cause the needle to skip backward, creating a "locked groove" that repeats over and over.
+This is the origin of the phrase "like a broken record" or "like a scratched record", which describes a person or thing that repeats itself.

-A further limitation of the gramophone record is that fidelity steadily declines as playback progresses; there is more vinyl per second available for fine reproduction of high frequencies at the large-diameter beginning of the groove than exist at the smaller diameters close to the end of the side.
-At the start of a groove on an LP there are 510 mm of vinyl per second traveling past the stylus while the ending of the groove gives 200–210 mm of vinyl per second—less than half the linear resolution.
+A further limitation of the gramophone record is that fidelity declines as playback progresses: there is more vinyl per second available for fine reproduction of high frequencies at the large-diameter beginning of the groove than exist at the smaller diameters close to the end of the side.
+At the start of a groove on an LP, 510 mm of vinyl per second travels past the stylus; at the end of the groove, it is 200–210 mm per second – less than half the linear resolution.

-There is controversy about the relative quality of CD sound and LP sound when the latter is heard under the very best conditions (see Comparison of analog and digital recording).
-It is notable, however, that one technical advantage with vinyl compared to the optical CD is that if correctly handled and stored, the vinyl record will be playable for decades and possibly centuries, which is longer than some versions of the optical CD.
+There is controversy about the relative quality of CD sound and LP sound when the latter is heard under the best conditions (see Comparison of analog and digital recording).
+One technical advantage with vinyl is that if correctly handled and stored, it can be playable for decades and possibly centuries, which is longer than some versions of the optical CD.
 For vinyl records to be playable for years to come, they need to be handled with care and stored properly.
-Guidelines for proper vinyl storage include not stacking records on top of each other, avoiding heat or direct sunlight and placing them in a temperature controlled area that will help prevent vinyl records from warping and scratching.
-Collectors store their records in a variety of boxes, cubes, shelves and racks.
+Guidelines for proper vinyl storage include not stacking records on top of each other, avoiding heat or direct sunlight, and placing them in a temperature-controlled area to prevent warping.
+Collectors often store their records in a variety of boxes, cubes, shelves and racks.

-Equalization

-History of equalization

-Further, even after officially agreeing to implement the RIAA equalization curve, many recording labels continued to use their own proprietary equalization even well into the 1970s.
-Columbia is one such prominent example in the US, as are Decca, Teldec and Deutsche Grammophon in Europe.